cube3power/atsd/rule-engine/notifications/hipchat.md

     CANCEL = [${status}] ${rule} for ${entity} ${tags}.
 Duration: ${alert_duration_interval}. ${ruleLink}
 ```

-* Save the rule by clicking on the **Save** button.
+* Save the rule by clicking the **Save** button.

     ![](images/hipchat_notification.png)

 * The rule will create new windows based on incoming data.
-It may take a few seconds for the first commands to arrive and to trigger the notifications.
+It may take a few seconds for the first commands to arrive and to trigger notifications.
 You can open and refresh the **Alerts > Open Alerts** page to verify that an alert is open for your rule.

 ## Example